scikit-learn-contrib/hiclass/benchmarks/consumer_complaints/README.md

 ## Installation

 The main requirement to run this pipeline is Anaconda 3.
-Please, install the latest version of Anaconda 3 on your machine beforehand [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
+Please, install the latest version of [Anaconda 3](https://www.anaconda.com/products/distribution) on your machine beforehand.

 With Anaconda installed, we can create a new environment with snakemake by running the following commands: